lpratalimaffei/MEL/README.md

 Requirements:

-- Windows operating system (only tested on Windows for now)
 - OpenSMOKE++ (available at https://www.opensmokepp.polimi.it/menu-download)
 - python version > 3.6 ; version 3.9 might have problems with sklearn package
+ warning: code only tested on windows for now
 Installation:

 from MEL repository, run